Transporting causal effects from a randomized trial without "transportability:" a case study of political advertising during U.S. elections: Transfer learning between elections

-The first part of Assumption \ref{assump:pos.s} will be violated if there are some values of the shared covariates $\V_i$ that are only observed in the target population, for instance if \citet{aggarwal20232} focused only on young voters and the target population consists of voters from all ages.
-The second part of Assumption \ref{assump:pos.s} will be violated if the target sample size is much smaller than the source sample size.
-Because both parts depend solely on observable quantities, Assumption \ref{assump:pos.s} can be checked with data; see Figure \ref{fig:demo.source.target} for an example.
+The first part of Assumption \ref{assump:pos.s} will be violated if there are some values of the shared covariates $\V_i$ that are only observed in the target population.
+The second part of Assumption \ref{assump:pos.s} excludes the case where the target sample size is much smaller than the source sample size.
+Because both parts of Assumption \ref{assump:pos.s} depend solely on observable quantities, Assumption \ref{assump:pos.s} can be checked with data; see Figure \ref{fig:demo.source.target} for an example from our data analysis.

-Assumption \ref{assump:trans}, henceforth referred to as transportability, states that conditional on the shared covariates $\V_i$, the distributions of the potential outcomes are identically distributed between the source and the target populations.
+Assumption \ref{assump:trans}, referred to as transportability, states that conditional on the shared covariates $\V_i$, the distributions of the potential outcomes are identical between the source and the target populations.
 The assumption is violated if the distribution of the potential outcomes differ between the source and the target populations after adjusting for $\V_i$.

-For example, if $\V_i$ only contains political party, Assumption \ref{assump:trans} will be violated if within each political party, voter turnout under treatment or control is different between the 2020 and 2024 elections.
-Unfortunately, unlike Assumption \ref{assump:pos.s}, Assumption \ref{assump:trans} depends on counterfactual quantities and cannot be checked with data.
-Furthermore, unlike strong ignorability in Assumption \ref{assump:source}, we are not aware of a feasible experimental design to guarantee Assumption \ref{assump:trans} in electoral contexts\footnote{ One experimental design to satisfy Assumption \ref{assump:trans} is for the investigator to randomize the selection of study units into the source sample \citep{tipton2013improving,cook2014generalizing,tipton2017design}.
-In our data analysis, this design implies \citet{aggarwal20232} randomized voters to be either in their 2020 study or to be a registered voter in PA for the 2024 election.
-We believe that this design is impractical and the ``nonignorable selection bias'' into the target or the source sample is unavoidable. }.
-This is the main motivation for us to embed sensitivity analysis within transfer learning so that our framework does not reply on Assumption \ref{assump:trans}; see Section \ref{sec:sens_model}.
+For example, if $\V_i$ only contains gender, Assumption \ref{assump:trans} will be violated if within each political party, voter turnout under treatment or control is different between Georgia and the five battleground states.

+Unfortunately, unlike Assumption \ref{assump:pos.s}, Assumption \ref{assump:trans} depends on counterfactual quantities and cannot be checked from data.
+Also, unlike strong ignorability in Assumption \ref{assump:source}, we are not aware of a feasible experimental design to guarantee Assumption \ref{assump:trans} in electoral contexts.\footnote{ A study design that satisfies Assumption \ref{assump:trans} is to randomize the selection of study units into the source data \citep{tipton2013improving,tipton2017design}.
+In our data analysis, this design implies \citet{aggarwal20232} randomized voters to be either in their study among five battleground states or be a voter in Georgia.
+We believe that this design is impractical.} This is the main motivation to embed sensitivity analysis within transfer learning so that we do not rely on Assumption \ref{assump:trans}.

-Under Assumptions \ref{assump:source}-\ref{assump:trans}, the TATE can be identified \citep{zeng2023efficient}:
+Under Assumptions \ref{assump:source}-\ref{assump:trans}, the TATE can be identified \citep{zeng2025efficient}: